 Major highways in the UAE you should know about

-Out of all the roads, there are six major highways in the UAE that one needs to be aware of while navigating.
+Out of all the roads, one needs to be aware of six major highways in the UAE.
 Let’s learn about each of the major highways and roads in the UAE and where they lead.

 MAJOR HIGHWAYS IN THE UAE

 Here is a list of the most prominent expressways in the UAE.
-A solid understanding of these routes will help you efficiently get around the UAE without any confusions.
+A solid understanding of these routes will help you get around the UAE efficiently without any confusion.

 E11

-E11 is the arterial highway that connects all the emirates, except Fujairah.
+E11 is the arterial highway that connects all the emirates except Fujairah.
 Its total length is 558.4 km, which makes it the longest road in the UAE.
 Starting from the Al Batha border crossing at the Saudi Arabia–UAE border in Al Silah, Abu Dhabi, the road stretches all the way to Ras Al Khaimah.
-The E11 runs through the cities’ most prominent locations, like Al Majaz in Sharjah, Bur Dubai in Dubai and the Abu Dhabi International Airport.
+The E11 runs through the cities’ most prominent locations, like Al Majaz in Sharjah, Bur Dubai in Dubai and the Zayed International Airport in Abu Dhabi.
 The E11 is known by different names in different emirates.

 - Abu Dhabi: Sheikh Maktoum Bin Rashid Road